dbaston/gdal/doc/source/drivers/vector/dxf.rst

    but no effort is currently made to represent the fill style of HATCH entities.

-   (GDAL >= 2.3.0) The :decl_configoption:`DXF_HATCH_TOLERANCE` config option determines the
+   .. config:: DXF_HATCH_TOLERANCE
+      :since: 2.3.0

+      Determines the
       tolerance used when looking for the next component to add to the hatch boundary.

    (GDAL <= 2.2.x) Only line and polyline boundary paths are translated correctly.